change coloring of services on host down

 i wish an opportunity to set dependencies between hosts and their related services.
 Especially the further status "Unreachable" for services like in hosts would be a nice thing.
 So if a host goes down and his status changes to "Unreachable" due to a network problem for example, i would like to see which services are also unreachable by defining dependencies.

-#2 Updated by dnsmichi over 2 years ago
+#2 Updated by dnsmichi about 3 years ago

 - Status changed from New to Feedback

 can you elaborate that by example, to get a better insight on your idea?

 - what would be an "unreachable" service - would that be a new state, or is unknown the better state?

 - would that require a new config option, and if any, how to resolve that within the config verification checks

 - would such addins affect the default behaviour of the core and change that in a way, addons like gui or transportation could be affected in a way which is not compatible.